MatthiasRost/NetworkUpdateScheduler/README.md

 The resulting cpickle file has a size of less than 30 MB.
 Compared to the previous size of more than 5 GB for storing all the data, the improvement is huge and the plotting can be done much quicker and without nearly as much RAM.

+# Data of our Latest IEEE/ACM Transactions of Networking Submission

+Within the **data/ton_2018_submission** directory, the instances and their results - as generated and executed according to the above description - can be found together with the generated plots.
+The code for the plot generation is currently not contained within the repository but we plan on releasing it.

+# Contact

+Feel free to contact me at **mrost@inet.tu-berlin.de**.